Forehead Lift (Brow Lift)

 Despite the extra time it takes, the surgeons feel that their in-depth knowledge of facial anatomy gained from their surgical experience allows for more refined injection techniques.
 The key to the injections is achieving a balance between your upper and lower lips, while maintaining the appearance of a natural fullness.

 To learn more about our plastic surgery/face procedures, please call 641.494.5360 today or use our online form to schedule an appointment.
-Our face procedure patients come to us from Albert Lea, Algona, Charles City, Iowa Falls, Mason City, New Hampton and nearby cities and towns.
+Our face procedure patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton, Northwood, Osage, Waverly and nearby cities and towns.

 ENT & Allergy Patient